pranavpratheekmalleboyina/QuizApplication/srs.md

 <u>Course Management:</u> Instructors can create, edit, and delete courses.
 <u>Video Management:</u> Instructors can upload and manage pre-recorded videos.
 <u>Quiz Management:</u> Instructors can create, edit, and delete quizzes.
+<u>Media Management:</u> Instructors can include videos,images,memes,etc. as part of the quiz questions.
 <u>Student Progress Tracking:</u> The system tracks student progress and quiz results.
 <u>User Management:</u> Admins can manage user accounts and roles.
+<u>Seamless Integration:</u> Users can sign in through the site or through email or social media handles.
+<u>Competitiveness:</u> The students can view their results and a  real-time leaderboard instantly after the quizzes.
+<u>AI compatibility:</u> Generating quizzes automatically based on a certain topic.
-Access Control: The system controls access to course content based on quiz results.
+<u>Access Control:</u> The system controls access to course content based on quiz results.
+                       Seamless access from all social media handles.

 **2.3 User Classes and Characteristics**
 <u>Admins:</u> Manage the overall system, user roles, and permissions.